 Think of an ordinary office.
 What does it look like?
 Are there any particular colours dominating in its design?
 If so, have you ever wondered why they were chosen?
 Whilst the typical workplace colours are white or grey, you might be surprised to learn they are not always the best option.
-So what are the perfect office colours Why?
+So what are the perfect office colours and why?
 Too many questions and not enough answers - let's try to figure it out.

 Being the fundamental and most expressive element of design, the impact of colour can hardly be overestimated.
-No wonder it continually provokes discussions and brings surprising and even contradicting conclusions.
-One thing’s for sure — colours influence peoples’ mood and overall well-being.
+No wonder it continually provokes discussions and brings surprising (at times even contradicting) conclusions.
+But one thing’s for sure — colours influence peoples’ mood and overall well-being.
 Which is why, when it comes to a workplace fit-out, designers and architects approach this issue with great consideration.

-The visual representation of an office can be a tall order and it goes far beyond “green is calming” and “yellow is energizing.''
-Our perception of colours depends on many factors, such as hues, tints, tones and shades and how well they work together.
+The visual representation of an office can be a tall order, as it goes far beyond “green is calming” and “yellow is energizing.''
+Our perception of colours depends on many factors, such as hues, tints, tones and shades as well as how they work together.

-People respond differently to the same visual stimuli depending on their mood, physical state and personal preferences formed over time.
+Moreover, people may respond differently to the same visual stimuli depending on their mood, physical state and personal preferences formed over time.
 Designing the office to suit the majority of preferences is therefore particularly challenging.
 Often the focus comes down to the original purpose of the given space — should it encourage teamwork, ensure concentration or make people feel relaxed?
 The colour choice will vary in each case.

 There simply is no rule of thumb.
 But is “it depends” the only answer to this never-ending polemic?
 We didn’t want to leave you with just that, so we dug a bit deeper to find some colour use insights for workplace design.

 The pioneering stages of colour theory are generally associated with Carl Jung.
-Based on the works of Hippocrates, who interpreted colours as a special elementary language.
+He based his studies on the work of Hippocrates, who interpreted colours as a special elementary language.
 Jung extended this into using colours as a tool for influencing peoples’ mood and mental state through the use of visual images.
-Commonly known today as art therapy.
+Today, his approach is commonly known as art therapy.

 The renowned benchmark in the field — Color Affects System — belongs to the British researcher Angela Wright.
 After years of studying colours and the psychological effects thereof, she presented the world with a comprehensive theory of correlations between colour families and personality types.
 Wright’s findings are used in the design industry to date.